-The Round Table in Malory is magical, and reveals the name of new members of the Arthur’s Order, in letters of gold, when it is ready to show a worthy member belongs at that particular seat.
-The Easter Egg here is, that when name “Sir Gareth of Orkney” appears in letters of gold, the Table itself is validating Gareth’s chosen identity.
+The Round Table in Malory is magical, and reveals the name of new members of Arthur’s Order, in letters of gold, when a worthy new member has been recognized.
+The Easter Egg here is that when the name “Sir Gareth of Orkney” appears, the Table itself–a mystical, oracular source of truth–is verifying Gareth’s chosen identity.

-The Orkneys, famously clannish, would have kept Gareth’s secret from the court if Gawain backed Gareth’s choice.
+The Orkneys, famously clannish, would have kept Gareth’s secret from the court if Gawain supported Gareth’s choice.
 Mordred would not have been in on this, as he was not raised in Orkney, but it is possible Aggravain would have revealed it to him as he fell ever more under Mordred’s sway.
-I decided not to explore this, as it complicated the story unnecessarily, and focusing on Gareth’s risk of exposure distracts from his mission to help other marginalized people in this time and place.
+I decided not to explore this, as it complicated the story unnecessarily (focusing on Gareth’s risk of exposure distracts from his mission to help other marginalized people in this time and place).
 Gawain implies in the final verse, however, that Mordred manipulates events to bring about Gareth’s death.

-A note of accusation from Gawain to our unseen listener (Lancelot), to keep the intrigue in play before the reveal at the beginning of the final verse.
+A note of bitterness from Gawain to our unseen listener (Lancelot), to keep the intrigue in play before the reveal at the beginning of the final verse.

 The third line of each refrain features a thematic word tied to that story.
 The secrecy of Gareth’s story notwithstanding, what better thematic word could Gawain use here but “pride”?
 His pride in Gareth is obvious, and acknowledging LGBTQIA people and all the richness they bring to our community is a moral imperative here.

-In the repeat of the line, “Our fellowship, how could it fall?” it stops being a rhetorical question, as Gawain realizes that the rest of his story will provide the answer to that question (and he knows he bears a weight of responsibility).
+In the repeat of the line, “Our fellowship, how could it fall?” it stops being a rhetorical question, as Gawain realizes that he is about to recount the fall of Camelot, for which he himself bears considerable responsibility.